Builders Cry Out As Cement Price Hits New High In Lagos, Abuja, PH, Others

 Yusuf suggested that alternative power solutions and improved transportation infrastructure could alleviate some pressure.
 “Relying on diesel-powered production is unsustainable.
 The government should explore rail transport as an alternative to road, which is expensive and unreliable,” he said.

-Oyedele also advocated for the adoption of alternative building materials like clay bricks, timber, and aluminum.
+Oyedele also advocated for the adoption of alternative building materials like clay bricks, timber, and aluminium.
 “The over-dependence on cement is driving these costs.
 Sustainable alternatives can reduce the pressure on the market,” he asserted.

 A Call for Government Action